Select travel dates to see prices

 • Shark egg collection

-• Data capturing on the boats and support of other research activities.
-This is the only project in the area whose marine biologist is permitted to tag Great White sharks
+• Data capturing on the boats of various shark species, rays and other marine species and support of other research activities.
+This is the only project in the area whose marine biologist is permitted to tag White sharks.

 • Environmental education with local students

-• Taking part in lectures of White Shark biology and research, African Penguins, marine mammal species, company and conservation overview, rocky shores ecology, boat safety and more.
+• Taking part in lectures on shark biology and research, African Penguins, marine mammal species, company and conservation overview, rocky shores ecology, boat safety and more.
 Please note to experience all the lectures, a full 4 weeks is needed.

 Typical day